From wedding gift list etiquette to guest-funding your honeymoon or asking for the gift of cash, here are our top tips on wedding gift list wording.

-Maybe you aren’t sure of using a gift list because you don’t want your guests to feel obliged to buy you a gift?
-Don’t fear—everyone knows you’re getting married out of love for one another and not to get gifts.
-So in this instance it’s important you choose your wording carefully so guests don’t feel they have to buy a gift.
-“It’s your presence, not your present that we want!”
-Is a great phrase to offset this feeling.
+Perhaps you’re not sure of using a gift list because you don’t want your guests to feel obliged to buy you a gift.
+In this instance you could simply state: “It’s your presence, not your presents that we want.”
 Remember, most people will want to get you a present anyway.
 The gift list is just to guide them so you don’t end up with 10 toasters and 6 kettles.

 Should I send my gift lists with the wedding invitations?

 Many couples wonder if they should send gift lists along with their wedding invitations.
-When gift lists started, it was deemed bad etiquette to include it in your wedding invitation.
+Not so long ago it was deemed bad etiquette to include it in your wedding invitation.
 But as they have become more common, it seems including them in with your invitation is more widely acceptable.
-This is seen as saving your guests time and effort of having to contact the wedding party to find out which gifts are needed or what would be suitable for you.
+This is seen as saving your guests the time and effort of having to contact the wedding party to find out which gifts are needed or what would be suitable for you.
 It also takes a bit of stress off the guest—they won’t have to think about what to get you, and if they are getting the right thing.